-[Status of Persons retired from office of President & Representative Director, etc.]
+[Status of Persons retired from the office of President & Representative Director, etc.]

-Name, etc. of Senior Adviser, Adviser, etc. who was President & Representative Director, etc.
+Name, etc., of the Senior Advisor, Advisor, etc. who was President & Representative Director, etc.

-Name Title / Job Working Retirement Term of Office
+Name Title/ Job Working Date of Term of Office

-Position Style/Conditions date from
+Position Style/Conditions retirement from

-(Full-time / Part-time, office, such
+(Full-time/Part-time, office, such as

-Remuneration, etc.) as President)
+Remuneration, etc.) President

 - - - - - -

-Total number of Senior Adviser, Adviser, etc. who was President & Representative Director, etc.: No (0) persons
+Total number of Senior Advisors, Advisors, etc., who were President & Representative Director, etc.: None (0)